Inheriting a House in Need of Renovation: Your 4-Step Plan for What to Do Next

 Check within the 6-week period whether you accept the inheritance and report it to the tax office within 3 months.

-Clarify the statutory renovation obligations in accordance with the GEG, for which a 2-year deadline applies and non-compliance may result in fines of up to €50,000.
+Clarify the statutory renovation obligations according to GEG, which are subject to a 2-year deadline and a penalty of up to €50,000 for non-compliance.

-Step 1: The legal and financial inventory
+Step 1: The legal and financial assessment

 Step 2: Check legal renovation obligations according to GEG